micheleangioni/sls-node-ts/readme.md

 ### <a name="mongodb">MongoDB

-MongoDB is the chosen default database.
+MongoDB is the fully supported but must be enabled in place of DynamoDB.
+In order to do so, set the `DB` env variable to be `mongo`.

 The connection string can be configured by setting the `MONGO_URI` env variable.

 The default connection string is `mongodb://localhost:27017/sls-node-ts-<ENV>`, where `<ENV>` in the `ENV` env variable.
 In order to change it, head to the `src/infrastructure/mongo/index.ts` file.